 SATURDAY

-8 am: Le Perche
+8 am: Breakfast at Le Perche

 It's known as a bakery and bar, but Le Perche, owned by the team behind Hudson's longest-running upscale restaurant Swoon Kitchenbar, quickly became a favorite of locals and visitors for breakfast, lunch, and dinner.
 It's a great place to start your day—sit in the cozy dining room or bask in the morning sun on the outdoor terrace while choosing from a tantalizing menu of egg dishes, French toast, or freshly baked breads and pastries, plus daytime cocktails, craft coffee beverages, and zero-proof drinks.
 For parents traveling with small children, there's a cute park directly across the street with a swing set and plenty of benches for a quick play break.